curtinrobotics/ClimbingClock/src/main_files/Robot_code/IRobot/README.md

 1. Interface does not know what mechanical nor electronic components the robot classes use.
 2. Must be implemented by a robot class that overloads every method.
-3. No private, protected, nor static methods.
-4. No data members.

 ## How-To Guide